Senate Dems strike jobless aid deal, relief bill OK in sight - WTMJ

 The overall bill, President Joe Biden’s foremost legislative priority, is aimed at battling the killer pandemic and nursing the staggered economy back to health.
 It would provide direct payments of up to $1,400 to most Americans and money for COVID-19 vaccines and testing, aid to state and local governments, help for schools and the airline industry and subsidies for health insurance.

-The Senate next faced votes on a pile of amendments that were likely to last overnight, mostly on Republican proposals virtually certain to fail but designed to force Democrats to cast politically awkward votes.
+Shortly before midnight, the Senate began to take up a variety of amendments in rapid-fire fashion.
+The votes were mostly on Republican proposals virtually certain to fail but designed to force Democrats to cast politically awkward votes.
+It was unclear how long into the weekend the “vote-a-rama” would last.

 More significantly, the jobless benefits agreement suggested it was just a matter of time until the Senate passes the bill.
 That would ship it back to the House, which was expected to give it final congressional approval and whisk it to Biden for his signature.